Category Definition

 Visibility

-Organizations need ways to make influence patterns visible without claiming to decide what people should think.
+Organizations need ways to make influence patterns visible while preserving judgment and review.

 Decision Advantage